Deulfi/memo-playlist/README.md

 ![Preview](https://user-images.githubusercontent.com/42466980/236659593-59d6b517-c560-4a2f-b30c-cb8daf7050e2.png)

-This is a fork of [memo](https://github.com/po5/memo) by po5, adding playlist saving functionality while no touching the original code (much).
+This is a fork of [memo](https://github.com/po5/memo) by po5, adding playlist saving functionality while not touching the original code (much).

 ## New Features
 - Save current playlist as .pls file (compatible with most media players)
-- Configurable save location and file extension via memo.conf
+- Configurable save location and file extension of playlists via memo.conf
 - Playlist management menu (default keybind: g)
 - UOSC buttons for the memo and playlist menus
 - Method to clean memo.log up a bit
+- Vanilla menu for deleting playlists

 ## Notice
-- Only tested on Windows and with UOSC.
-Vanilla menus should work fine, since I didn't mess with it, but no guarantees.
+- Mainly tested on Windows and with UOSC.
+Vanilla menus seemed to work, but I only looked at it shortly.
+It should work fine, since my addition aren't messing with it, but no guarantees.
 - It's quite rudimentary, don't expect a well done playlist management system.
 It's more like a 'Oh, shoot.
 I want to quickly save this for later'
+- While memo reads only what it needs, this does not apply to playlist stuff.
+It needs to look through all entries and could be quit slow if your history is large.

 ## Installation
 Place **memo.lua** in your mpv `scripts` folder.